-These consolidated financial statements include the accounts of the Company, from March 18, 2021, the date of closing of the Transaction (Note 3), and its subsidiaries from inception which are as follows:
+These consolidated financial statements include the accounts of the Company and its subsidiaries at the end of the reporting period as follows:

 Incompation - Percentage owned

-Incorporation - 2021 2020
+Incorporation - 2022 2021

 Alpha Cognition Canada Inc. Canada 100% 100%

 Alpha Cognition USA Inc. ("ACI USA") USA 100% 100%